anandijain/stream_list/README.md

 * AI in the loop chemrulez synthesis - also an interesting llm benchmark.
 * reverse engineer smelling molecules by doing ligand protein binding for olfaction proteins
 * pmechdb
 * oeis 628 recreate and also make iupac renderer for saturated alkanes acyclic. more generally hydrocarbon and chemistry combinatorics
+* "rediscover" named reactions by trying to look at a reaction database and extracting classes of transformation patterns. it seemed like ASKCOS had this

 ### bio
 * hardware building a home lab